Gaspard-Joseph Chaussegros de Léry (1721–1797): Military life in New France

+Civil life in the Province of Quebec

 Chaussegros de Léry was not given any opportunities by the French.
 He returned to Quebec in 1764 by way of England.
 There he was named chief road commissioner by Governor Guy Carleton in 1768, and also served on the Legislative Council and Executive Council of Quebec.
 In 1792, he was named to the Legislative Council of Lower Canada.
 He sold the seigneury of Léry in 1766 but later he acquired the seigneuries of Perthuis, Rigaud-Vaudreuil, Gentilly, Le Gardeur and Sainte-Barbe.

 He died at Quebec in 1797.